Selecting the right modeling tool

 Direct function publicationNo-code function creation on models with live deployments, allowing integration with the Ontology.
 The same functionality is available in the Model and Modeling Objectives applications.

-Importing model functions in TypeScript v1 repositoriesImport model functions into TypeScript v1 functions to further process predictions (for example, make Ontology edits) with support for Model API type checking and Marketplace deployment.
+Importing model functions into Functions repositoriesImport model functions into TypeScript v1, v2 or Python functions to further process predictions (for example, make ontology edits) with support for Model API type checking.